Bridgeman Yarning Circle enables Indigenous business opportunities

 Managing Director, Adam Sarota said a key company goal was to increase employment opportunities for First Nations people, whether it was through direct employment or First Nations supply chains.

-Bridgeman’s commitment to the growth and inclusion of Indigenous businesses in the supply chain, as well as its jobs and social initiatives, supports Buy Queensland’s ‘Diversity through supply chains’ approach.
+Bridgeman’s commitment to the growth and inclusion of Indigenous businesses in the supply chain, as well as its jobs and social initiatives, supports Queensland Government’s procurement approach of ‘Diversity through supply chains’.

 Their initiative, the Bridgeman Yarning Circle is a strict and stringent program to enable prequalified and capable Indigenous contractors to tender and when successful, deliver key trade packages on Bridgeman projects becoming a key part of Bridgeman’s supply chain and the opportunity to improve and demonstrate their capability on prominent projects.
 The program includes a broad range of contractors, from varied construction related trades to uniform providers, stationery distributors, recruitment suppliers and professional services organisations.